An Overview of the Ancient Mayan Civilization and Their Legends

 - Uay: Legend has it that the Uay is a magician or sorcerer who performs enchantment phenomena inherent to black magic.
 It has a ghostly character that adopts different forms of animals to achieve its evil goals.

 - Sac Nicté and Canek: Canek was a prince of Chichen Itza.
-21 years old, brave, and with a good heart, he falls in love with Sac Nicté, a 15-year-old princess.
+At 21 years old, brave, and with a good heart, he falls in love with Sac Nicté, a 15-year-old princess.
 But she had to marry Ulil, the crown prince of Uxmal.
 Canek went to look for her with his warriors on her wedding day, ready to fight for her.
 He snatches her from the arms of the witnesses and war breaks out between his army and Uli.
-Canek emigrates with the princess and all her people, so when the people of Uxmal go to Chichen Itza to claim her, the city is empty.
+Canek emigrates with the princess and all her people.
+Consequently, when the people of Uxmal go to Chichen Itza to claim her, the city is empty.

 Thank you for visiting with us.
 For more poetry or Literature related content, visit our blog at The Ritual.